Deep Reinforcement Trading with Predictable Returns

 \subsection{PPO}

-PPO allows expression continuous policies through an algorithm which is easier to implement than a trust-region method \citep{trpo2015} and easier to tune with respect to the continuous counterpart of DQN \citep{LillicrapHPHETS15}.
-In principle continuous policies are more expressive than discrete policies, but are also harder to learn.
-Our implementation of PPO follows \cite{andrychowicz2020matters} which performs a large empirical study of the effect of implementation and parameters choices on the PPO performances.
-Even if our financial problem is different from their testbed, we also follow the direction of their results in order to tune our hyperparameters since we have limited computational resources to do this search from scratch.
-Another relevant source for an effective implementation is \cite{engstrom2020implementation}.
+PPO allows the expression of continuous policies through an algorithm which is easier to implement than a trust-region method \citep{trpo2015} and easier to tune with respect to the continuous counterpart of DQN \citep{LillicrapHPHETS15}.
+In principle, continuous policies are more expressive than discrete policies but are also harder to learn.
+Our implementation of PPO follows \cite{andrychowicz2020matters} which performs a large empirical study of the effect of implementation and parameter choices on the PPO performances.
+Even if our financial problem differs from their testbed, we also follow the direction of their results in order to tune our hyperparameters since we have limited computational resources to do this search from scratch.
+Another relevant source for effective implementation is \cite{engstrom2020implementation}.

 As described in the main, we implement PPO in an actor-critic setting without shared architectures.
-Differently from the standard implementaton, the actor outputs a single scalar value, which is the mean of a Gaussian distribution, while the standard deviation is then learned as a global parameter in the optimization process and updated using the same gradient optimizer.
-Learning a global standard deviation for all the state representation has proven to be as much as effective aslearning a state dependent parameter, with the benefit of being slightly less computational expensive \citep{andrychowicz2020matters}.
-Policy gradient methods like PPO allow to insert some prior knowledge on the form of the policy with respect to value-based methods.
-The real-valued output of the actor usually passes through an hyperbolic tangent function in order to bound the action in the interval $[-1,1]$.
-Then is rescaled to directly express a range of possible trading actions whose extreme values are selected according to an heuristic described in the next subsection.
+Differently from the standard implementation, the actor outputs a single scalar value, which is the mean of a Gaussian distribution, while the standard deviation is then learned as a global parameter in the optimization process and updated using the same gradient optimizer.
+Learning a global standard deviation for all the state representations has proven to be as much as effective in learning a state-dependent parameter, with the benefit of being slightly less computationally expensive \citep{andrychowicz2020matters}.
+Policy gradient methods like PPO allow inserting some prior knowledge on the form of the policy with respect to value-based methods.
+The real-valued output of the actor usually passes through a hyperbolic tangent function in order to bound the action in the interval $[-1,1]$.
+Then is rescaled to directly express a range of possible trading actions whose extreme values are selected according to a heuristic described in the next subsection.
 Exploration during training is guaranteed by the learned standard deviation parameter and by the entropy bonus in the objective function.
 When doing out-of-sample tests, the PPO policy is tested as if it were deterministic by just picking the mean of the Gaussian instead of sampling from it.
-We take this choice because we do not want the test results to be affected by stochasticity.
+We made this choice because we do not want the test results to be affected by stochasticity.